eduardo-antunes/accent.nvim/README.md

 end
 ```

-Another idea is to use a key binding to circle through the accent colors on the
+Another idea is to set key bindings to cycle through the accent colors on the
 fly:

 ```lua